xangxiong/teleport/rfd/XXXX-upgrade-system.md

 section for details.

-There is room in the above model for a lot more granularity, but it gives us a good framework for reasonig about how state is state is handled within the system.
+There is room in the above model for a lot more granularity, but it gives us a good framework for reasoning about how state is handled within the system.
 Version controllers generate version directives describing what releases should be running where and how to install them.
 The version control loop reconciles desired state with actual state, and invokes installers as-needed.
 Installers attempt to affect installation of